Greenray/css-optimizer/readme.txt

 Reads css code, automatically inserts browser-specific prefixes and compresses the code.
 There is a possibility of caching the result.

-This class does not generate errors, because in case of failure to write files in the cache, the browser will handle the css files as usual.
-In this case, it is important to follow the correct installation of access rights to the data directory (the cache).
+It is important to follow the correct installation of access rights to the data directory (the cache).

 ----- FEACHURES -----

-    - Processes css @import directive thus multiple files can be combined into one.
+    - Handles css @import directive thus multiple files can be combined into one.
     - Automatically inserts browser-specific prefixes for defined css properties.
     - Removes two or more consecutive spaces.
     - Removes the spaces, if a curly bracket, colon, semicolon or comma is placed before or after them.